-- MUST be temperature compensated - MUST be capable of measuring orientation changes up to 5.5\Pi radians/second (that is, approximately 1,000 degrees per second) - MUST be able to deliver events at 100 Hz or greater - MUST have 12-bits of accuracy or more - MUST have a variance no greater than 1e-7 rad^2 / s^2 per Hz (variance per Hz, or rad^2 / s).
+- · MUST be temperature compensated. - MUST be capable of measuring orientation changes up to 5.5Pi radians/second (that is, approximately 1,000 degrees per second).

+- SHOULD be able to deliver events at 200 Hz or greater.
+Note that while the gyroscope frequency above is stated as "SHOULD" for Android 4.4, the Compatibility Definition for a future version is planned to change these to "MUST".
+That is, these standards are optional in Android but will be required in future versions.
+Existing and new devices that run Android are very strongly encouraged to meet these requirements so they will be able to upgrade to the future platform releases. - · MUST have 12-bits of accuracy or more - MUST have a variance no greater than 1e-7 rad^2 / s^2 per Hz (variance per Hz, or rad^2 / s).
 The variance is allowed to vary with the sampling rate, but must be constrained by this value.
 In other words, if you measure the variance of the gyro at 1 Hz sampling rate it should be no greater than 1e-7 rad^2/s^2. - MUST have timestamps as close to when the hardware event happened as possible.
 The constant latency must be removed.